*stETH-ETH as an example

 - 1.Trading loss.
 The “Leveraged Arbitrage” strategy is neutral.
 Users will generate profits or losses according to their preset parameters, which should be set/modified according to current market conditions.

 - 3.Execution costs.
-If a user’s position is too small, the high gas fees on Ethereum may out-weight the gains, resulting in an overall loss.
+If a user’s position is too small, the high gas fees on Ethereum may outweigh the gains, resulting in an overall loss.